-20. Conclusion
+19. Conclusion

 Section 9C provides taxpayers with certainty that if they hold equity shares for at least three years, the gains and losses on disposal will be of a capital nature regardless of the intention with which the shares were originally acquired.
 Similarly, a return of capital or foreign return of capital will be regarded as being of a capital nature once the equity shares have been held for at least three years.

-Not all types of shares qualify under section 9C.
-For example, non-participating preference shares, shares in foreign companies (other than shares listed on a South African exchange) and participatory interests in portfolios of collective investment schemes in property fall outside section 9C.
+Not all types of shares qualify under section 9C; for example, non-participating preference shares, shares in foreign companies (other than shares listed on a South African exchange) and participatory interests in portfolios of collective investment schemes in property fall outside section 9C.
+Its provisions are now mandatory and no election is required or even possible.
+The wider ambit of section 9C has necessitated the inclusion of a number of anti-avoidance measures.
+The capital or revenue nature of shares disposed of within three years of acquisition will continue to be determined according to principles laid down by case law.